 |Study Period||Start date||Census date||WW date||End date|

-- Demonstrate the capacity to synthesise and critically evaluate peer reviewed literature relevant to a research topic through the preparation of a Literature review chapter
+- Synthesise and critically evaluate peer reviewed literature relevant to a research topic through the preparation of a Literature review chapter

-- Demonstrate the capacity to design, implement, evaluate and communicate ICT research through the preparation of a Methodology chapter
+- Design, implement, evaluate and communicate ICT research through the preparation of a Methodology chapter

-- Demonstrate an ability to critically assess and evaluate approaches to conducting research on ICT issues
+- Critically assess and evaluate approaches to conducting research on ICT issues

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|